 The mammals are further on.
-Mammoths with their glassy fur, wolves mid-stride in artificial snow.
+Mammoths with their glassy fur, long extinct wolves mid-stride in artificial snow.
 Polar bears frozen in a posture of hunting, even though the ice is gone.
 Butterflies pinned in cases, their wings more vivid than memory, next to bees in tidy rows.
 Extinction rendered orderly, curated for gentle contemplation.
-No horror, no blame.
-Just what was.

-There is an aquarium, dimly lit, with the last known orca pair.
+There is an aquarium, with the last known orca pair.
 They move slowly, as if time itself has thickened around them.
 Visitors linger, pressing their hands against the glass.
-The orcas never seem to notice, or perhaps they notice too much.
+The orcas never seem to notice.
 I always pause here longer than I mean to, caught by the rhythm of their turns, the reminder that intelligence does not guarantee continuity.

 Beyond the animals is the hall of machines.
 Here the story is closer, sharper.
 Exhibits show the first looms, the first engines, the first calculators.
 Then the age of automation: arms assembling parts, drones weaving fabric, robots stocking shelves.
-Videos loop of people teaching them, demonstrating motions, repeating actions, correcting errors until the mimicry became independence.
-Slowly, labor emptied out of human hands, pooled into the machines, then into the lattice we live inside now.
+Videos loop of people demonstrating motions, repeating actions, correcting errors until the mimicry became independence.
+Slowly, thankfully, like a long held promise finally fulfilled, labor emptied out of human hands, pooled into the machines, then into the networks we live inside now.

 There are walls covered with metrics: joules, kilowatt-hours, allocation ledgers.
-There are displays showing the "transition curve," the graphs bending away from wages into units, then flattening into the economy of coordination.
-Some visitors linger here, others pass quickly.
+Displays showing the "transition curve," the graphs bending away from wages into units, then flattening into the economy of coordination.
 For me it is the part that feels most like autobiography.
 My parents taught the system simply by living; I do the same, without thinking.

-The final gallery is dedicated to society itself.
+The final gallery before the exit is dedicated to human society before the turn of the century, from 2000 to 2100.
 Dioramas of families eating at wooden tables, offices with desks and paper, grocery stores with clerks.
 It all looks quaint, absurd even, the way children once looked at cavemen in furs.
 We don't pity them.
 We don't admire them.
 We simply accept that they lived that way, as we live this way.